gregpriday/copy-tree/README.md

 ctree --path=/path/to/directory --depth=2 --display
 ```

-This setup streamlines the installation and usage process, allowing quick and flexible use of `ctree` across your system.

-## Ruleset Usage
+## Ruleset System

-Copy-tree supports multiple rulesets to determine which files and directories to include or exclude.
+Copy-tree uses a flexible ruleset system to determine which files and directories to include or exclude.
 The ruleset system works in the following order:

 1. Custom rulesets in the current directory
 2. Predefined rulesets